-T-Mobile: Samsung Galaxy S II Jelly Bean update available starting todayAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile: Samsung Galaxy S II Jelly Bean update available starting todayAlex Wagner - Editorial Director of News and Content

 Looks like it's time for another U.S. Samsung Galaxy S II variant to join the Club Jelly Bean.
 T-Mobile this morning announced that the Android 4.1.2 update for its version of the Galaxy S II will be available for download starting today, April 8, through Samsung's Kies computer software.
 That's likely due at least in part to the update's size, which is a whopping 756MB.
 T-Mobile also notes that neither it nor Samsung will be pushing the Android 4.1.2 update to users over the air, so anyone that's toting the Magenta-flavored version of the Galaxy S II will need to install Samsung Kies to get their Jelly Bean on.